hormoz-lab/CARLIN/README.md

 >> runtests;
 ```

 There are also examples in `tests/CARLIN_pipeline_test.m`, to check if your invocation is correct.
+For other examples of how the code is used, please [visit the paper repository](https://gitlab.com/hormozlab/Cell_2020_carlin).

+#### Prepared By: Duluxan Sritharan